Machine Learning for Variance Reduction in Online Experiments: Outcome prediction for variance reduction

 \begin{remark} \textup{ The choice of $K$ does not affect the asymptotic distribution of the estimator, although it may matter in finite samples.
-In the simulations and empirical examples in Section \ref{sec:sims} we find $K = 2$ performs well, although as \cite{chernozhukov2018double} note, in cross-fitting applications involving estimating high-dimensional nuisance functions with small samples, larger values of $K$ may perform better. } \end{remark}

-We now sketch the main technical result.
+As \cite{chernozhukov2018double} note, in cross-fitting applications involving estimating high-dimensional nuisance functions with small samples, larger values of $K$ (e.g. $K=4$ or 5) may perform better.
+Much larger values of $K$ may be unattractive, however, given diminishing returns in model performance and the extra compute cost.
+In the simulations and empirical examples in Section \ref{sec:sims} we show that good performance is achievable even with the low computation choice of $K = 2$. } \end{remark} We now sketch the main technical result.
 Beyond standard regularity conditions, the main assumption is that for each split $k$, the estimated functions $\widehat{g}_k$ converge to some $g_0$ in the sense that $\int [\widehat{g}_k(X) - g_0(X)]^{4} dP \rightarrow_p 0$.
-This is a weak condition, easy to satisfy in applications: it only requires convergence of the $\widehat{g}_k$ to $g_0$, and not convergence at a particular rate.
-Further, the ML modelling step may be misspecified and inconsistent: there is no requirement that $g_0(X) = E[Y \mid X]$, although a poorly-specified ML model may limit the variance reduction obtained.
+This condition is quite weak in two aspects: On the one hand, it only requires convergence of the $\widehat{g}_k$ to $g_0$, and not convergence at a particular rate.
+Such consistency results are available for many common ML algorithms, including random forests (see \cite{athey2019generalized} and references therein), gradient boosted decision trees \citep{biau2021optimization}, deep feedforward neural nets \citep{farrell2021deep}, and regularized linear regression in some asymptotic regimes \citep{knight2000asymptotics}.
+On the other hand, we allow the ML modelling step to be misspecified and inconsistent: there is no requirement that $g_0(X) = E[Y \mid X]$, although a poorly-specified ML model may limit the variance reduction obtained.
 Allowing for inconsistent estimators is an especially important advantage in the presence of high-dimensional covariates, as in such settings there is no general guarantee that ML estimators will be consistent if the number of covariates grows faster than $\log(N)$, due to the curse of dimensionality \citep{stone1982optimal}.

 To make explicit the dependence on the $\widehat{g}_k$'s, we denote MLRATE by $\widehat{\alpha}_1(\{\widehat{g}_k\}_{k = 1}^K)$.
 We denote by $\widehat{\alpha}_1(g_0)$ the linear regression adjustment estimator as in \eqref{eq:linearregadj} where we adjust for the covariate $g_0(X_i)$.
 This latter estimator is infeasible as $g_0$ is unknown, but we prove in Theorem \ref{thm:main_thm} below that the two estimators are asymptotically equivalent, i.e.\ $\sqrt{N} [ \widehat{\alpha}_1(\{\widehat{g}_k\}_{k = 1}^K) - \widehat{\alpha}_1(g_0) ] \rightarrow_p 0$.
 Deriving the asymptotic distribution of $\widehat{\alpha}_1(g_0)$ is straightforward, and from this equivalence we conclude that $\widehat{\alpha}_1(\{\widehat{g}_k\}_{k = 1}^K)$ shares the same asymptotic distribution.